Quantum router of silicon-vacancy centers via a diamond waveguide: Non-Markovian Quantum Routing

 The scheme can be scaled up to multiple SiV centers.
 In the case of $N=3$, the spectral density matrix becomes $\mathbf{J}(\omega)= $.
 We have $\mathbf{K}(s)=\operatorname{diag}\big[\tilde{h}_{0}-\tilde{h}_{2},\tilde{h}_{0}+\frac{1}{2}(\tilde{h}_{2}-\tilde{f}),\tilde{f}_{0}+\frac{1}{2}(\tilde{h}_{2}+\tilde{f})\big]$ and $\mathbf{A}_s = $, where the argument $ s $ in $ \tilde{h}_j(s) $ is omitted for brevity and $ \tilde{f} = \sqrt{8\tilde{h}_1^2 + \tilde{h}_2^2} $.
 We thus have $ \tilde{\mathbf{c}}(s) = \mathbf{Q}[s + i\omega_0 + \mathbf{K}(s)]^{-1} ^T $, where $ \mathbf{Q} = $.
 By applying the residue theorem, we obtain

 Figure \ref{F5}(a) shows three bound-state branches emerging in the energy spectrum of the three-node quantum router.
-In the absence of bound states, decoherence causes the entanglement between any bipartite partition to decay to zero and the fidelity between SiV$_1$ and SiV$_2$/SiV$_3$ nodes to decay to its lower limit of $0.25$, see Figs. \ref{F5}(b) and \ref{F5}(c).
+In the absence of bound states, decoherence causes the entanglement between any bipartite partition to decay to zero and the fidelity between SiV$_1$ and SiV$_2$/SiV$_3$ nodes to decay to its lower limit of $0.25$; see Figs. \ref{F5}(b) and \ref{F5}(c).
 When three bound states are present, SiV$_1$ preserves simultaneous entanglement with SiV$_2$ and SiV$_3$ in the quantum router.
-The entanglement in this case exhibits tri-frequency oscillations, a behavior clearly demonstrated by the red solid and green dashed curves in Figs. \ref{F5}(b) and \ref{F5}(c).
-This configuration also significantly improves the state transfer fidelity from SiV$_1$ to SiV$_2$/SiV$_3$, with its dynamics displaying complex multi-frequency oscillations.
-The exact match between analytical (red solid) and numerical (blue dashed) results in Figs. \ref{F5}(b) and \ref{F5}(c) conclusively validates the essential role of bound states in the quantum router.
+The entanglement in this case exhibits trifrequency oscillations, a behavior clearly demonstrated by the red solid and green dashed curves in Figs. \ref{F5}(b) and \ref{F5}(c).
+This configuration also significantly improves the state-transfer fidelity from SiV$_1$ to SiV$_2$/SiV$_3$, with its dynamics displaying complex multifrequency oscillations.
+The exact match between the analytical (red solid) and numerical (blue dashed) results in Figs. \ref{F5}(b) and \ref{F5}(c) conclusively validates the essential role of bound states in the quantum router.
 Similarly to the $N=2$ case, the three-SiV quantum router maintains quantum coherence over long distances and exhibits the spatial robustness.
 As shown in Fig. \ref{F6}, the energy spectrum is presented along with the steady-state values of \(C_{12}(\infty)/C_{13}(\infty)\) and \(F_{12}(\infty)/F_{13}(\infty)\) as a function of the distance \(\delta x\).
-The results demonstrate that, under the protection of bound states, both the entanglement and the fidelity in the quantum router can maintain either stable finite values or persistent multi-frequency oscillations even at long-distance node separations, revealing remarkable decoherence-resistant properties.
-These result demonstrates that the formation of bound states not only can sustain persistent entanglement among multiple nodes but also realize parallel one-to-many quantum state transfer.
-Thus, it establishes a robust noise-resistant quantum router for multi-node networks.
+The results demonstrate that under the protection of bound states, both the entanglement and the fidelity in the quantum router can maintain either stable finite values or persistent multifrequency oscillations even at long-distance node separations, revealing remarkable decoherence-resistant properties.
+These results demonstrate that the formation of bound states not only can sustain persistent entanglement among multiple nodes but also realize parallel one-to-many quantum-state transfer.
+Thus, it establishes a robust noise-resistant quantum router for multinode networks.